For Authors|For Editors|For Reviewers

 4.3.6 Disclosure Statement

-Authors are required to include a statement to fully disclose any known or potential conflicts of interest.
+Authors are required to include a statement to fully disclose any known or potential conflict of interest.
 More details.

 4.4 Figure